-- Raised Hand of Survival: After the battle in episode 18, we see a shot of Felix's hand bursting through the rubble, to show he survived.
+- Raised Hand of Survival: After the epic battle in Episode 18, we see a shot of Felix's hand bursting through the rubble around the Purge Tower to show he survived.

 - Rousing Speech: Kimball gives one in Episode 17 to both armies after Doyle's Heroic Sacrifice and the destruction of Armonia, finally ending the ongoing conflict and bitterness between the teams.Kimball: I never believed this truce would last.
 I thought that if we managed to survive Charon it would only be a matter of time before we were back at each other's throats.
 I believe this because in my eyes the Federal Army of Chorus was still the enemy.
 When you spend everyday fighting a war, you learn to demonize your attackers.
 To you, they're evil, they're sub-human.
 Because if they weren't, then what would that make you? ...What I'm trying to say... is I've been afraid to see you for what you really are.
 You're our brothers.
 Our sisters.
 And the things we've done to one another are unforgivable.
 But General Doyle was able to see past that.
 In the end, he understood that now isn't the time for pride or anger, now is the time for unity.
 Everyday I ask myself, "what do you fight for", and every day I answer, "for a better tomorrow".
 Well, if we cant set aside our past and start trusting one another, there wont be a tomorrow.
 So please, fight with me.
 Fight to see Malcolm Hargrove locked away for the rest of his life!
 Fight to wipe that stupid grin off of Felixs face!
 Fight because you deserve to fucking WIN!

 - Rule of Symbolism: